What is a Line Graph? — Definition & Examples

 Example of a line graph

-Data displayed by a line on a line graph is great for spotting trends, noting consistent performance, or tracking progress.
+Data displayed by a line on a line graph is ideal for spotting trends, noting consistent performance, or tracking progress.
 You could make your own line graph of mathematics quiz grades over a term.
 Your x-axis would be days or weeks, and your y-axis would be your grades.

 Give your line graph a title.

-Use subtraction to find the range of your data, so your y-axis does not waste white space with grades from 0% to 50%, but instead starts at a grade that is just below your lowest grade.
+Use subtraction to find the range of your data, so your y-axis does not waste white space with grades from 0% to 50%, but instead starts at a grade just below your lowest grade.

 Determine the increments for your two axes, like five or 10 percentage points on the y-axis and weeks on the x-axis.